Check out my new Psychology Today blog, Psychology of Adolescence: The Science of Teens, Screens, Gender, and Sexuality.

-To see a full list of TAYA Lab publications, including manuscripts that are currently in preparation and under review, please see Dr. Choukas-Bradley's CV.
+To see a full list of TAYA Lab publications, including manuscripts that are currently in preparation and under review, please see Dr. Choukas-Bradley's CV (linked above).

 The Appearance-Related Social Media Consciousness Scale is available for use by researchers here, and was first published in an open-access paper available here (Choukas-Bradley et al., 2020).
 A paper reporting its psychometric properties for use with young adults was published in 2022 and is available here (Maheux et al., 2022).